awyewlim/Nonsensical-Appellation/README.md

-# nonsensical-appellation
+# nonsensical-appellation (New to NLP Part 1)
-Meaningless Name Generator (New to NLP)
+Meaningless Name Generator